kayaozkur/ai-sdk-provider-claude-code/archive/v4/docs/TROUBLESHOOTING.md

-# Troubleshooting Guide (AI SDK v5-beta)
+# Troubleshooting Guide

-This guide documents common issues and solutions for the Claude Code AI SDK Provider with v5-beta.
+This guide documents common issues and solutions for the Claude Code AI SDK Provider.

 ## Common Issues